Kingxukai/linux/Documentation/kbuild/makefiles.rst

 Host programs can be made up based on composite objects.
-The syntax used to define composite objects for host programs is similar to the syntax used for kernel objects.
+The syntax used to define composite objects for host programs is similar to the woke syntax used for kernel objects.
-$(<executable>-objs) lists all objects used to link the final executable.
+$(<executable>-objs) lists all objects used to link the woke final executable.

 Example::